fredydlemus/fredydlemus/README.md

 ### Hi there 👋, I'm Fredy Flores

-I am a Software Engineer from Guatemala. 🇬🇹
+I am a Software Engineer from Guatemala. 🇬🇹 specializing in DevOps, with hands-on experience with tools like Docker, Kubernetes, GitHub Actions, and Terraform.
+I’ve used these technologies to build CI/CD pipelines, orchestrate and deploy microservices-based applications, and provision infrastructure on AWS.
+Sharing knowledge and experiences to help others.

 ### &nbsp;Certifications: